Dynamical Gibbs Variational Principles for Irreversible Interacting Particle Systems with Applications to Attractor Properties: Setting and results

 \subsubsection{Interacting particle systems}

 We will consider time-continuous, translation-invariant Markov dynamics on $\Omega$, namely interacting particle systems characterized by time-homogeneous generators $\mathscr{L}$ with domain $\text{dom}(\mathscr{L})$ and its associated Markovian semigroup $(P_t)_{t \geq 0}$.
-For interacting particle systems we adopt the notation and exposition of the standard reference \cite[Chapter 1]{liggett_interacting_1985}.
-In our setting the generator $\mathscr{L}$ is given via a collection of transition rates $c_\Delta(\eta, \xi_\Delta)$, in finite volumes $\Delta \Subset \Z^d$, which are continuous in the starting configuration $\eta \in \Omega$.
+For interacting particle systems we adopt the notation and exposition of the standard reference \cite[Chapter 1]{liggett_interacting_2005}.
+In our setting the generator $\mathscr{L}$ is given via a collection of translation-invariant transition rates $c_\Delta(\eta, \xi_\Delta)$, in finite volumes $\Delta \Subset \Z^d$, which are continuous in the starting configuration $\eta \in \Omega$.
 These rates can be interpreted as the infinitesimal rate at which the particles inside $\Delta$ switch from the configuration $\eta_\Delta$ to $\xi_\Delta$, given that the rest of the system is currently in state $\eta_{\Delta^c}$.
 The full dynamics of the interacting particle system is then given as the superposition of these local dynamics, i.e.,

-Two classical conditions due to Liggett that ensure the well-definedness are the following. \begin{enumerate}[\bfseries (L1)] \item The total rate at which the particle at a particular site changes its spin is uniformly bounded, i.e.,
+In \cite[Chapter 1]{liggett_interacting_2005} it is shown that the following two conditions are sufficient to guarantee the well-definedness. \begin{enumerate}[\bfseries (L1)] \item The total rate at which the particle at a particular site changes its spin is uniformly bounded, i.e.,

 \item and the total influence of a single coordinate on all other coordinates is uniformly bounded, i.e.,

 where